phpgenie/bromine/readme.md

 A CMS package for FuelPHP.

-## API
+## Public API

-The methods that Bromine provides for the API to be used on the front-end of the site.
+The methods that Bromine provides for the API to be used on the front-end of the site in public controllers.

 ### Title